jonaslsaa/icsearch/README.md

 ## Performance Optimizations

+- **Parallel Search**: Utilizes OpenMP to distribute the search workload across multiple CPU cores, with dynamic load balancing for optimal performance.

 - **Redex Queue**: Instead of rescanning the entire net for active pairs after each rewrite operation, we maintain a queue of redexes (active pairs) that need to be processed.
 New potential redexes are added to the queue when ports are connected.

 - **Fast Reset**: When building nets from enumeration indices, we use efficient bit-pattern encoding and decoding to quickly construct the graph structure.